refinedev/refine/documentation/docs/tutorial.md

 We are getting form values from inputs by passing them as child to `<Form.Item>`.
 Edited input values are automatically set to form data.

-Save button submits the form and issues a `PUT` request to the REST API when clicked.
+Save button submits the form and when clicked it executes the `useUpdate` method provided by the `dataProvider`.
 After request responses successfully, app will be navigated to listing page on `resources/posts` with updated data.

 [Refer to **How editing works?** section for in depth explanation. &#8594](#)